 The doll they had made was of cardboard and thermocol.

 They lit the figure and watched it burn.
 As it burnt, they began to inch away from it shouting, “There’s smoke!
 It smells!”
 Sadly, they did not realize the significance of what they were saying.
-These were kids from economically poor background, yet they were able to sense that their burning was causing some sort of disturbance in their surrounding air.
-As the last of the figure burnt, the joy on their faces returned and they rushed out to continue with whatever caught their fancy.
+These were kids from economically disadvantaged background, they may not have taken school very seriously; yet they were able to sense that their burning was causing some sort of disturbance in their surrounding air.
+As the last of the figure burnt, the joy on their faces returned and they rushed out of the park to continue with whatever caught their fancy.
 They left behind ashes, smoke and me, deep in thought.

 If there is one evil we must burn, it is ignorance.
 And, the evil of humainty committing slow suicide.